 "Who's to blame then?"
 Theodore scoffed.

 "Do you think Potter would have done that to any other house?
 Has Potter ever done anything to a Hufflepuff or Ravenclaw?
 No, because he hates Slytherin, because he hates you!" accused Theodore angrily.

 "Because he's the Boy-Who-Fucking-Lived and his entire purpose for living was to kill You-Know-Who, it had nothing to do with me being a twelve year old bully!" shouted Draco furiously.

 "Guys calm down," said Blaise, pushing them apart a bit.

 "It had everything to do with you being a bully!"

 "You were just like the rest of us anyway, you hypocrite!"

 "That's because at a young age you follow the house you're in, but I've had enough of your shit now," said Theodore, with a hint of finality in his tone.
-It was only then that the students realized that Snape and Pomfrey were watching them in shock.
-With that Theodore stormed out of the room, leaving the rest of them in silence.
+It was only then that the students realised that Snape and Pomfrey were watching them in shock.
+With that Theodore stormed out of the room.

 Next lesson was Defence Against the Dark Arts with the Slytherin's.
 After the morning events in Potions tensions were running high in both houses and Hermione was rather anxious to see how things would play out.
 Lupin must have already heard about what happened, because he was waiting outside his classroom wearily when the Gryffindor's arrived first.
 Theodore was the first Slytherin to arrive, and everyone noticed the slight swelling and bruising around his jaw but he didn't say anything so nobody commented.
 At last the rest of the Slytherin's arrived, glaring pointedly at Harry.